Here’s What You Need to Know About the Macy’s Thanksgiving Day Parade 2022 - NewsBreak

 The pomp and pageantry marching down the streets of New York City is only a portion of the day’s entertainment.
 Broadway’s best shows will also perform for the national broadcast audience.
 The show will kick off with a spectacular opening number from Lea Michele and the cast of Broadway’s Funny Girl .
 With additional Broadway performances from showstoppers A Beautiful Noise , Some Like It Hot , and in celebration of its 25 th anniversary Disney’s The Lion King .
 Rounding out the theatrics will be the iconic Radio City Rockettes ® .

-The post Here’s What You Need to Know About the Macy’s Thanksgiving Day Parade 2022 appeared first on Cheatham County Source .
+The post Here’s What You Need to Know About the Macy’s Thanksgiving Day Parade 2022 appeared first on Wilson County Source .

 Comments / 0